osome-iu/DrifterBot/data/hashtag_political_alignment/README.md

 python generate_hashtag_alignment.py hashtag_embedding.csv.gz 100 hashtag_alignment.csv.gz
 ```

-`hashtag_alignment.csv.gz` contains the alignment scores for the hashtags.
+where `hashtag_alignment.csv.gz` contains the alignment scores for the hashtags.
 The results need further calibration to ensure the center is corresponding to the neutral point in the political spectrum.
+This is explained in the paper and done by the `load_data()` function in the `exps/plot_helper.py` script.

-When using the code in other contexts, the anchor hashtags in the scripts need to be changed.
+When using the code in other contexts, the anchor hashtags in the script need to be changed.